What is aducanumab?

 Costs are another factor to be aware of.
 When it was first released onto the U.S. market in June 2021, aducanumab cost about $4,312 USD per infusion or about $56,000 USD annually.
 On December 20, 2021, the drug's maker, Biogen, announced it would be reducing the cost of the drug.
 As of January 1, 2022, the yearly cost of the drug is slated to be roughly $28,200 USD annually.
 Exact cost varies depending on the weight of the patient and their dosing level.

-What is the Alzheimer Society’s stance on the aducanumab announcement?
+What is the Alzheimer Society’s stance on aducanumab today?

-The Alzheimer Society is cautiously hopeful about the approval of a new treatment for Alzheimer’s disease pending full data and results being made publicly available.
+When aducanumab was approved by the U.S. FDA in June 2021, the Alzheimer Society was cautiously hopeful about the approval of a new treatment for Alzheimer’s disease pending full data and results being made publicly available.

 What other medications are available to treat Alzheimer’s disease?